|

 49. country house

-a house (usually large and impressive) on an estate in the country
+a house on an estate in the country

 "I will see, Mr. Utterson," said Poole, admitting the visitor, as he spoke, into a large, low-roofed, comfortable hall, paved with flags, warmed (after the fashion of a country house) by a bright, open fire, and furnished with costly cabinets of oak.